babylonchain/networks/bbn-test-4/parameters/README.md

   parameters should apply to it.
 - *StakingCap*: The staking cap describes the limit of Bitcoins that are accepted in total for this parameters version.
 It includes Bitcoins that have been accepted in prior versions.
-A later version should hage a larger or equal staking cap than a prior version.
+A later version should have a larger or equal staking cap than a prior version.
 The staking cap should be strictly larger than the maximum staking amount.
 - *CovenantPKs*: Specifies the public keys of the covenant committee.